github/gh-ost/doc/command-line-flags.md

 ### approve-renamed-columns

 When your migration issues a column rename (`change column old_name new_name ...`) `gh-ost` analyzes the statement to try and associate the old column name with new column name.
-Otherwise the new structure may also look like some column was dropped and another was added.
+Otherwise, the new structure may also look like some column was dropped and another was added.

 `gh-ost` will print out what it thinks the _rename_ implied, but will not issue the migration unless you provide with `--approve-renamed-columns`.